 Director of Outdoor Education

 Ryan Hammes began working for Colorado College as the Director of Outdoor Education in 2012.
 Previously, he was the coordinator of the Outdoor Recreation Program at Sonoma State University in northern California.
 He has taught courses in outdoor pedagogy and been published for his work in adventure education and rock climbing.
 Ryan holds a Bachelor of Science in Geology from the University of Wisconsin-Eau Claire and a Master of Science in Adventure Education from the University of Wisconsin-La Crosse.
 His extensive outdoor certifications include: technical rock climbing, avalanche analysis, backcountry skiing, and wilderness medicine.
 Ryan is active with the American Mountain Guides Association and the Association of Outdoor Recreation and Education.
-When he is not out exploring the mountains he enjoys time with his wife Amy at their home in Manitou Springs.

 Career Center Director